 Sheet Metal Apprenticeship Program

-Classes begin in fall term.
+Classes begin in the fall term.
 First and second-year classes are open to the public.
-You may only apply for the program during an opening.
-Women, Veterans and minorities are encouraged to apply.
+Apply for the program during an opening.
+Women, Veterans, and minorities are encouraged to apply.

 Applications openings -